Minóy: Post-Minóy activity

-Prior to Minóy's death in 2010, the photographer Maya Eidolon, in collaboration with Minóy (then known by the pseudonyms Haint or My Life as a Haint) and Stuart Hass (Minóy’s lifetime partner), created a series of photographs of Minóy posing as King Lear.
+Prior to Minóy's death in 2010, the photographer Maya Eidolon, in collaboration with Minóy (then known by the pseudonyms Haint or My Life as a Haint) and Stuart Hass (Minóy's lifetime partner), created a series of photographs of Minóy posing as King Lear.

-Minóy as My Life as a Haint also created a large series of digital art abstractions before his death and Maya Eidolon has created a montage animation of them called Infinity Arcade on vimeo.
+Minóy as My Life as a Haint also created a large series of digital art abstractions before his death and Maya Eidolon has created a montage animation of them called Infinity Arcade on Vimeo.

+Since 2013, the official Minóy Archive has been completed and maintained by Phillip B. Klingler after Klingler received Minóy's entire cassette tape archive.
+The Minóy Archive has resulted in releasing 160 unknown never before heard Minóy sound art works.